lucasjellema/katacoda-scenarios/introduction-faker-data-generation/step1.md

 The JavaScript code requires the *faker* module.
 Then it uses this module by asking it for specific properties in specific domains.
 In this case, the domain is *name* and the properties are *firstName, lastName, jobTitle, prefix, suffix and jobArea.

-Check file *dates.js* for similar fake data generation in the *date* domain:
+Check file *dates.js* for similar fake data generation in the *date* domain - using properties futureDate, recentDate and weekday:

 `node dates.js`{{execute}}